Professor of Technology and

 - Chan, T. H., J. Mihm, M. Sosa.
 2020.
 Revisiting the role of collaboration in creating breakthrough inventions.
 Manufacturing & Service Operations Management, in press.
 (Finalist for 2018 INFORMS TIMES Best Working Paper Award.
 Featured in Harvard Business Review’s Idea Watch March-April 2020).

-Cho, H., S. Hasija, and M. Sosa.
-2021.
+Cho, H., M. Sosa, S. Hasija.
+2022.
 Reading between the stars: Understanding the effects of online customer reviews on product demand.
-Forthcoming at Manufacturing & Service Operations Management.
+Manufacturing & Service Operations Management (in press).

 Working papers :